×

 solaris on azure

-On the left, the big red section represents your legacy hardware: Solaris SPARC.
+On the left, the green section represents your legacy hardware: Solaris SPARC.
 It’s your current environment stack.

 Above it, you have the software stack that includes the OS, application, and database, which you need to preserve (the blue section).
-To modernize, you simply replace the red hardware with an Azure virtual machine (providing a modern x86 environment).
+Charon simply replaces hardware with an Azure virtual machine (providing a modern x86 environment).

 The next day, the users log in using the same screen, the same user ID, and the same password.
 Nothing has changed.

-You might be wondering how long this process takes.
+You might be wondering how long Solaris to Azure migration takes with Stromasys.
 To answer this, there are two aspects to consider – user experience and duration of the work.

 • User Experience: For users, we plan this transition in such a way that minimizes failover.
 Often, there is no failover at all, or it happens for a few hours at night.
 For users, it just feels like everything is ready the next day.